ninbura/pokemon-on-the-analogue-pocket/readme.md

 # relevant flash carts & surrounding nuance
 ### preface
 - Note that if you're only using the Analogue Pocket, [budude's GBC RTC core](https://github.com/budude2/openfpga-GBC) is the most reasonable option for GB/GBC.
 You only need a GBC cart if you're interfacing with other hardware.
+- GBA flash carts cannot be used to play GBC games without utilizing emulation.
+This defeats the purpose of FPGA, and games are noticably letterboxed, taking up only a small fraction of the Pocket's display.
 - It is likely *required* that you have authentic Nintendo hardware on hand to perform inital firmware updates.
 Most carts ship with old firmware that is incompatible with the Analogue Pocket.
 - I would argue that the best combination of carts for use with the Analogue Pocket are the [BennVenn MBC3000](#BennVenn-MBC3000-compatible-w-N64-Game-Pak), and the [EZ-Flash Omega Definitive Edition](#EZ-Flash-Omega-Definitive-Edition-highly-recommended-).
 Why?
 Because this gives you the most compatibility with official Nintendo hardware/software (N64 Game Pak, Pal Park, etc).
 Functionality with the N64 Game Pak is particularly relevant given [the announcment of the Analogue 3D](https://x.com/Analogue/status/1713933239327273452?s=20).
 ### Game Boy Color